Scientific Underpinnings for Phonics Programs

 Lyon, G. R. 1995A.
 Toward a definition of dyslexia.
 In Annals of Dyslexia, 40, pp. 3-27.

 Lyon, G. R. 1995B.
-Research intitiatives in learning disabilities: contributions from scientists supported by the National Institute of Child Health and Human Development.
+Research initiatives in learning disabilities: contributions from scientists supported by the National Institute of Child Health and Human Development.
 Journal of Child Neurology.
 10. pp.120-126

 Lyon, G. R. 1997.
 Progress and promise in research in L.D.
 Learning Disabilities.
 Vol.8 No.1 p.1-6.